shadybraden/loggifly/README.md

 - **⏱ Rate Limiting**: Avoid spam with per-keyword/container cooldowns.
 - **🔧 YAML Configuration**: Define containers, keywords, and notification settings in a simple config file.
 - **📤 ntfy Integration**: Send alerts to any ntfy-compatible service (self-hosted or public).
-  - **🥳 Priority & Tags**: Customize notification priority and tags/emojis.
+  - **🥳 Priority, Tags & Topic**: Customize notification priority, Tags/emojis and the topic globally and/or per container

 ---